How Does the Pretraining Distribution Shape In-Context Learning? A Fundamental Trade-Off: Additional Related Work

-We present detailed experimental results for Ornstein–Uhlenbeck (OU) stochastic processes (described in \cref{subsec:main-ou}) using both Student-$t$ and generalized normal pretraining distributions.
-The figures show ICL error as a function of context length for Student-$t$ priors with degrees of freedom $\nu \in \{3,5,10,\infty\}$ (matching \cref{fig:ou_t_dist_weight}) and generalized normal priors with shape parameters $\beta \in \{1,1.5,2,2.5\}$ (matching \cref{fig:ou_gen_weight}) in \cref{fig:ou-student,fig:ou-gennormal}, respectively.
+\revsubsection{Ornstein–Uhlenbeck Processes} We present detailed experimental results for Ornstein–Uhlenbeck (OU) stochastic processes (described in \cref{subsec:main-ou}) using both Student-$t$ and generalized normal pretraining distributions.
+The figures show ICL error as a function of context length for Student-$t$ priors with degrees of freedom $\nu \in \{3,5,10,\infty\}$ and generalized normal priors with shape parameters $\beta \in \{1,1.5,2,2.5\}$ (see \cref{tab:pre_dist}) in \cref{fig:ou-student,fig:ou-gennormal}, respectively.

 Notably, OU processes exhibit different behavior compared to linear regression: the trade-off between in-distribution and out-of-distribution performance is less pronounced.
 As shown in both \cref{fig:ou-student,fig:ou-gennormal}, heavy-tailed priors maintain competitive in-distribution performance while still providing improved robustness to distribution shift.